okta-awscli/okta-awscli/README.md

-# okta_awscli - Retrieve AWS credentials from Okta
+# stash-okta - Retrieve AWS credentials from Okta

 Authenticates a user against Okta and then uses the resulting SAML assertion to retrieve temporary STS credentials from AWS.